-For a little while now I want to plot my own GPS logs (like my last cycling trip).
-I am obsessed with geolocation.
+I would like to plot my GPS logs from my last cycling trip.

 Sure, you can use Google Maps, the default weapon of choice these days.
 With their API you can plot your track log on top of their maps and satellite images.
-You don't even have to program that, Google Maps can render KML files out of the box and there are tons of tools out there to do the same.
-But I'm a programmer, loading KML files in Google is no fun.
-I want to learn to plot my own stuff and here is how.
+You don’t even have to program that, Google Maps can render KML files out of the box and there are tons of tools out there to do the same.
+As a programmer, loading KML files in Google is no fun.
+I want to learn to plot my own stuff.

 Obviously, you’ll need some kind of source data to start with.
 I keep all my logs as a GPX file but you can use whatever format you like as you’ll have to parse it never the less.
 You can use the cross-platform open source tool GPSBabel to convert between different formats.